-Elementary school teachers saw a median annual salary of $53,400 in 2012, as per BLS data, while middle school teachers made a median income of $53,430 a year.
+Elementary school teachers saw a median annual salary of $53,400 in 2012, per BLS data, while middle school teachers made a median income of $53,430 per year.
 The median yearly wage for high school teachers in 2012 was $55,050, and teachers of political science at the postsecondary level that year earned a median wage of $72,170 annually.
-Teachers at all levels except high school are expected to see around average job growth from 2010-2020, the BLS reports, while job growth for high school teachers is expected to be at a lower-than-average rate of 7% during that time.

 Related to What to Do with a Political Science Degree